-- Rule D, and prioritization about it, were omitted above for sake of brevity. - Above rules are represented in Logic Programs KR, using the Courteous defaults feature - Notation:

-":-" means "if". "@[...]" declares a rule tag. "?" prefixes a logical variable.

-"overrides" predicate specifies prioritization ordering.

-An exclusion constraint specifies what constitutes a conflict.

-"!=" means $\neq$ . "silk:" is a namespace prefix.
+- Rule D, and prioritization about it, were omitted above for sake of brevity. - Above rules are represented in Logic Programs KR, using the Courteous defaults feature - Notation: - ":-" means "if". "@{...}" encloses a rule label. "?" prefixes a logical variable. "overrides" predicate specifies prioritization ordering.
+An exclusion constraint specifies what constitutes a conflict. "!=" means ≠ . "silk:" is a namespace prefix.